appblue/rocup/README.md

 **WARNINGS**

-* RocUp is attempting to overwrite `roc` and `roc_language_server` binaries in `/usr/local/bin` directory.
+- RocUp is attempting to overwrite `rocup`, `roc` and `roc_language_server` binaries in `/usr/local/bin` directory.
 If you have other versions of Roc compiler installed in `/usr/local/bin` or other tools named the same, they will be overwritten.

-* RocUp is a pre-release tool and is not yet fully tested.
+- RocUp is a pre-release tool and is not yet fully tested.
 Please use it at your own risk.

 **Note 1:** At the moment RocUp does not allow to download older versions of the Roc compiler.
 It only allows to download the latest version of the Roc compiler, but keeps all downloaded versions locally in the `~/.rocup` directory, and allows switching back and forth between them.